 What is Linear Polarization?

 Linear polarization refers to the orientation of the electric field vector in an electromagnetic wave.
 In a linearly polarized wave, the electric field oscillates in a single plane, while the magnetic field oscillates perpendicular to it.
 The direction of polarization is determined by the direction of the electric field vector.
-Linear polarization can be achieved by passing unpolarized light through a polarizing filter or by using certain types of antennas.

 Advantages of Linear Polarization